This article is relevant to our Live and Flex Conversations. You can find more information about our product offerings here.

 Frequently Asked Questions

-- Why can’t I access the Summarization feature?
+- Why can’t I access the Summarize feature?

 In order to access this feature a Workspace Admin must first enable Generative AI features.
-Read more about that here. - I selected different questions to include in the summary, why isn’t the summary text changing?
+Read more about that here. - I have access to the Summarize feature, but I don't see Consensus and Divergence under the Conversation Level Summary.

 In order to generate a new summary, you must both select the questions you want included and click the regenerate button 🔁. - How do I copy the summary text to paste into my presentations?